 An octopus has roughly the same number of taste buds as humans.
 They are notoriously picky eaters, as they can remember the taste of foods they have eaten before and will often show a preference for certain foods.

 They may be tiny, but bees are mighty in terms of tasting ability.
-Not only do they have taste buds in their mouths, but also along along their antennae and legs.
+Not only do they have taste buds in their mouths, but also along their antennae and legs.
 They use their antennae to determine how sweet a flower is.
 The sweeter the flower, the more nectar it produces.
-Honeybees are capable of tasting sweet, salty, bitter, and sweet flavors.
+Honeybees can taste sweet, salty, bitter, and sweet flavors.

 When it comes to unusual eating habits, butterflies are definite contenders.
 They have chemoreceptors on their feet, meaning they can use their feet to identify safe food sources.
 If the food is determined to be safe, the butterfly will then transfer chemicals from the proboscis, which will begin to dissolve the food.
 The butterfly can then suck up the liquified food and absorb the nutrients.

 An earthworm’s entire body is covered in chemoreceptors.
 This allows the worm to detect chemicals within the soil as they burrow through it.
-Plant matter that has only just begun to decompose is the best source of food.
-This food gives off a different amount and combination of chemicals than fresh food or food that has been decomposing for a long time.
+Plant matter that has only just begun to decompose is the best food source.
+This food gives off a different amount and combination of chemicals than fresh food or food that has been deteriorating for a long time.

 Animal Sake.
 (2013, August 8).
 Animals with an unbelievably amazing sense of taste.
 Retrieved from Animal Sake: https://animalsake.com/animals-with-amazing-sense-of-taste